 - Optionally, you can rename the files you are uploading by entering the filename pattern of the uploaded files that you want to rename.
 You must also enter the replacement filename pattern that represents the groups captured by the filename pattern.

 - Select the Wait for scan to complete checkbox if you want the TeamCity build to wait for the Veracode scan to complete.
 Enter the timeout period (in minutes) that you want TeamCity to wait.
 A Veracode policy scan fails, regardless of whether it completes or not, if it does not meet the requirements of the associated policy.

-- Depending on which type of credentials you have chosen to use, enter your Veracode username and password or API ID and key.
-If you provided these credentials in the Veracode administration page, select the Use global Veracode user credentials checkbox.
+- In the Veracode Credentials section, enter your Veracode API ID and key.
+If you provided these credentials on the Veracode administration page, select the Use global Veracode user credentials checkbox.
 Any credentials you provide here override any global credentials you have saved.

 - Click Save.

 - Review all the build steps and click Run.